1955 Jaguar Mark VII M Saloon HM Queen Mother's Car 464 HYV

 The high performance was combined with plenty of room for five passengers and their luggage, elegant styling, and a well-appointed interior.
 Road holding and handling were excellent for a large luxury car.
 All this was available at the modest price of £1,276.
 However, most of production went for export, and the Mark VII was the first Jaguar saloon to sell in large numbers in the USA.
 To suit American preference, in 1952 the model became the first Jaguar to be offered with an automatic gearbox.

 Although one would not think so, the Mark VII was even successful in competition, and for some years dominated the touring car races at Silverstone, driven by among others Stirling Moss and Mike Hawthorn.
-The model was also entered in rallies, and a Mark VII won the 1956 Monte Carlo Rally, driven by Adams, Bigger and Johnston.
+The model was also entered in rallies, and a Mark VII won the 1956 Monte Carlo Rally, driven by Irishmen, Ronald (Ronnie) Adams, Frank Biggar and Derek Johnston.

 Registration Mark: 464 HYV

 Owner: The Jaguar Daimler Heritage Trust

 Price when new: One doesn't discuss money.